stablekernel/aqueduct/source/docs/http/routing.md

 ### Optional Path Segments

 Routes may have optional path segments.
-This allows a group of routes that all refer to a resource collection to go to the same controller.
+This allows a group of routes that all refer to a resource collection and its individual resources to go to the same controller.
 For example, the requests `/users` and `/users/1` can both be covered by a single route specification.

 An optional path segment has square brackets (`[]`) around it.
 The brackets can go before or after slashes.
 For example, the following two syntaxes register a route that accepts both `/users` and `/users/:userID`: